Vagabonds Act 1547

 The Vagabonds Act 1547 (1 Edw.
 6. c.
-3), also known as the Vagrancy Act 1547, was an act of the Parliament of the United Kingdom, passed by King Edward VI and his Lord Protector, Edward Seymour.
+3), also known as the Vagrancy Act 1547, was an act of the Parliament of England, passed by King Edward VI and his Lord Protector, Edward Seymour.

 Description

 It provided that vagabonds could be enslaved for two years and continued weekly parish collections for the poor.
 The enslaved vagabonds were to be fed bread and water or small drink and were allowed to be worked by beating, chaining, or other methods the master may choose.
 Vagabond slaves were allowed to be bought and sold just as other slaves.
 Also, should no private man want the vagabond slave, the slave was to be sent to their town of birth and be forced to work as a slave for that community.
 Vagabond children could be claimed as "apprentices" and be held as such until the age of 24 if a boy, or the age of 20 if a girl.
 Should they attempt to escape this apprenticeship, they were subject to enslavement for the remainder of the apprenticeship.

 According to historian Mark Rathbone, "there is no evidence that the Act was enforced."
 The Vagabonds Act 1549 (3 & 4 Edw.
 6. c.
 16) makes a reference to the limited enforcement of the punishments established by the act by stating "the extremity of some [of the laws] have been occasion that they have not been put into use."

 The act proved to be impractical to implement.
 The Tudor Vagabond Acts had an emphasis on punishments for the impotent poor.
 The English Poor Laws, that followed, built on the Tudor acts to provide a comprehensive system for poor relief, that was paid for by a system of compulsory taxation.